 Choosing Complimentary Pieces

-Another thing to bear in mind whilst choosing your feature furniture, is whether your individual pieces look good together and compliment each other.
+Another thing to bear in mind whilst choosing your feature furniture is whether your individual pieces look good together and compliment each other.
 This doesn’t necessarily mean that they have to be very similar, contrasting pieces often make for bold, vivid and charismatic interiors.
 But, in order to ensure that your interior design doesn’t look chaotic, try to follow a toning colour palette or a specific period style.

 Then consider the synergy between the character of your home and the look you wish to achieve.
 Think about the placement of furniture and how it will fit into your chosen space.
-For example, you could use a fabulous statement light to illuminate a particular architectural feature, or choose a piece of furniture that neatly moulds to the shape of the room.
+For example, you could use a fabulous statement light to illuminate a particular architectural feature or choose a piece of furniture that neatly moulds to the shape of the room.

 The placing of statement pieces is almost as important as choosing the pieces themselves.
-Ultimately, interior design is about making the most of a space, so it is vital that your chosen statement pieces compliment the room they are situated in.
+Ultimately, interior design is about making the most of the space, so it is vital that your chosen statement pieces compliment the room they are situated in.

 The best way to find the perfect placement is to experiment and perhaps be a bit different….. it’s amazing how Feng Shui, for instance, can completely change the look of a room.